 1. Our Collection of your Information

-The information we collect may include your personal information, such as your name, contact information, IP addresses, product and service selections and other things that identify you.
-We collect personal information from you at several different points, including but not limited to the following:
+The information we collect may include your personal data, such as your name, contact information, IP addresses, product and service selections and other data that may identify you.
+We collect personal data about you at several different points, including but not limited to the following:

 - when we correspond with you as a customer or prospective customer;